Nine Mile Ride, Wokingham, RG40 3AT

 Year Four is taught by Miss Johnson.

-Throughout the week, our learning is supported by Mrs Bennett and Mrs Rizwan.
+Throughout the week, our learning is supported by Mrs Renshaw and Mrs Rizwan.

 This page contains regular updates of our learning both in and out of the classroom, photos of activities and useful links.
 You can also find important information here such as timetables, class newsletters, educational visit details and spelling lists.